Dr. Jennie Luther, DACM, L.Ac

 My path in the healing arts started in the late 90s.
 Looking to figure out my own chronic pain and headaches, and to have a positive impact in the world, I left a career in banking to study massage and bodywork.

 Initially I planned to study Chinese medicine shortly after finishing massage school.
 However, grad school was postponed for awhile when I had my three amazing kids.
 The fullness of family life, young kids and running my bodywork practice filled my days, and I studied other healing modalities along the way, like Craniosacral therapy, visceral manipulation and Reiki, along the way.

 I found intense motivation to go back to school when my whole family got extremely sick with the Swine flu when it first hit in 2009.
-After we “recovered,” we went through months of chronic health issues, including constantly getting sick, major asthma issues, chronic ear infections and fevers, and autoimmune issues and crushing fatigue for me.
+After we “recovered,” we went through months of chronic health issues, including constantly getting sick, major asthma issues, chronic ear infections and fevers.
+Worse, it triggered and autoimmune issues and crushing fatigue for me.

 Although we had top-notch, caring medical doctors, the months of antibiotics, steroids and other meds seemed to hurt as much as help.
-I felt helpless as a parent, and with my own health.
+I felt helpless both as a parent and with my own health.
 I knew I had to find other ways to help my family.

 I went back to Grad school to study acupuncture and Chinese herbal medicine with three grade-school-aged kids and a massage practice in 2012.
 (Thank goodness for my incredibly patient and supportive husband!)
 I graduated three and half years and nearly 3000 classroom hours later, and immediately started this practice.